 Make sure to replace wlan0 with the interface specified after running the “ip link” command (such as wlp3s0).

-There are several apps for finding the best WiFi channel using an Android smartphone or tablet, but we recommend the Android version of NetSpot because you can download it for free directly from Google Play Store to see important WiFi parameters, including WiFi channels, in real-time.
+There are several WiFi channel scanner apps for Android that helps find the best WiFi channel using a smartphone or tablet, but we recommend the Android version of NetSpot because you can download it for free directly from Google Play Store to see important WiFi parameters, including WiFi channels, in real-time.
 NetSpot for Android is just as easy to use as its desktop counterpart, and it supports both 2.4 GHz and 5 GHz channel bands.

 To find the best WiFi channel using NetSpot for Android: